Extracting precise data from in-the-field wool tuft tests

 For quantitative comparison of angles, the individual tuft vectors can be printed/exported, along with their coordinates.
 To improve usability of the outputs (both numerica and visual) it is possible to apply a distortion shift to the result to eliminate the effects of camera perspective and fish-eye.
 The use of a consistently-spaced grid of tufts will help provide suitable anchor points for such a transformation.
 Additionally, a custom origin point (such as the upper-left most tuft) can be used to shift all results coordinates for easier numerical comparison to CFD data via a common reference.

 The tufts I used in my couple of tests were not ideal (high stiffness, not straight), and neither was the rather rough 3D printed surface that I had taped them to, so I didn't go as far as looking at exact quantitative accuracy (despite it being one of the driving factors behind me attempting this project...).
 Instead I just visually compared surface flow results in CFD with the vector field.
-Below are the two results superimposed, taken on the pressure side of a simple aerofoil shape with varying angle of attack between the two halves (greater on the left) and small endplates.
+Below are the two results superimposed, taken on the pressure side of a simple aerofoil shape with varying angle of attack between the two halves (greater on the left), small endplates (not shown), and small Gurneys to create some more subtle spanwise flow components.

 Generally the results are pretty good.
 There are some discrepancies at the top right and top left, but from looking through the search paths on each frame, they were doing a fine job of tracking the tuft, so the offender here is simply the poor physical setup I used.
 I didn't plan on trying to find the perfect wool or string for these initial tests; for now I just want the algorithm to work.
 Later, I'll give the program to the FSAE team and they can test it for real.